 Two I’ve sampled and like are the Atkins Ready to Drink Shake, and the Premier Protein Shake, both of which I will be reviewing soon.
 Meanwhile, click on either of the previous links to see what Amazon customers are saying about them.

 There are a few downsides to even the healthiest of liquid meal replacements.

-Following are recipes five easy-to-make low-fat low calorie smoothies, along with their calorie count.
-Through everything into a blender, blend until smooth, and enjoy!
+Following are recipes five easy-to-make low-fat, low calorie smoothies, along with their calorie count.
+Throw everything into a blender, blend until smooth, and enjoy!
 Each recipe makes one serving.

 5 Low-Fat Low-Calorie Smoothies You Will Love